peteoshea/scripts-to-rule-them-all/README.md

 The following is a list of scripts and their primary responsibilities.

-### script/bootstrap

-[`script/bootstrap`][bootstrap] is used solely for fulfilling dependencies of the project.

-This can mean RubyGems, npm packages, Homebrew packages, Ruby versions, Git submodules, etc.

-The goal is to make sure all required dependencies are installed.

 ### script/setup

 [`script/setup`][setup] is used to set up a project in an initial state.